The Seattle Times

 Adafruit Industries Blog

-We’ve published projects on Adafruit Industries’ Learning section and we’ve also been featured on their blog!
-Here’s a link to our most recent feature.
+We’ve published projects in Adafruit Industries’ Learning section and we’ve also been featured on their blog!

 Stilettos & Screwdrivers